Code-Institute-Submissions/Jnaesi-groovy-chicken_SepResub/README.md

 # Features
 * Common Features
-The site is designed with a central layout that the css inserts the relevant HTML into with the title and site backgrounds of the restaurant
+The site is designed with a central layout that the HTML inserts the relevant CSS into.

 #### Main page
 <img src = 'assets/images/preview1.jpg' alt = "Homepage of the website" width=400> </img>